taskcluster/taskcluster-docs/src/reference/platform/index.md

 ---
-title: TaskCluster Platform
+title: Taskcluster Platform
 order: 2
 ---

-The TaskCluster Platform encompasses the services required to execute tasks.
+The Taskcluster Platform encompasses the services required to execute tasks.
-Any deployment of TaskCluster must include these services.
+Any deployment of Taskcluster must include these services.